ercbk/nested-cross-validation-comparison/README.md

 ## Discussion

--   The performance experimental framework used here could be useful as a way to gain insight into the amounts and types of resources that a project’s first steps might require.
-For example, testing simiulated data before collection of actual data begins.
 -   {mlr3} wasn’t included in the Kuhn-Johnson section of the duration experiment, because with the extra folds/resamples, the RAM usage rapidly increases to the maximum and either locks-up or slows the